On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Preliminaries

-In this article we will follow the skein theoretical approach of the Reshetikhin-Turaev invariants\,\cite{BHMV, Li} and focus on the case $q=e^{\frac{2\pi i}{r}},$ and equivalently $t=q^2=e^{\frac{4\pi i}{r}},$ for odd integers $r\geqslant 3.$
+In this article we will follow the skein theoretical approach of the Reshetikhin-Turaev invariants\,\cite{BHMV, Li} and focus on the case $q=e^{\frac{2\pi\sqrt{-1}}{r}},$ and equivalently $t=q^2=e^{\frac{4\pi\sqrt{-1}}{r}},$ for odd integers $r\geqslant 3.$

-A framed link in an oriented $3$-manifold $M$ is a smooth embedding $L$ of a disjoint union of finitely many thickened circles $\mathrm S^1\times [0,\epsilon]$ for some $\epsilon>0$ into $M.$ The Kauffman bracket skein module $\mathrm K_r(M)$ of $M$ is the $\mathbb C$-module generated by the isotopic classes of framed links in $M$ modulo the follow two relations:
+A framed link in an oriented $3$-manifold $M$ is a smooth embedding $L$ of a disjoint union of finitely many thickened circles $\mathrm S^1\times [0,\epsilon]$ for some $\epsilon>0$ into $M.$ The Kauffman bracket skein module $\mathrm K_r(M)$ of $M$ is the $\mathbb C$-module generated by the isotopy classes of framed links in $M$ modulo the following two relations:

-\begin{enumerate}[(1)] \item \emph{Kauffman Bracket Skein Relation:} \ $\cp{ }\ =\ e^{\frac{\pi i}{r}}\ \cp{ }\ +\ e^{-\frac{\pi i}{r}}\ \cp{ }.$
+\begin{enumerate}[(1)] \item \emph{Kauffman Bracket Skein Relation:} \ $\cp{ }\ =\ e^{\frac{\pi\sqrt{-1}}{r}}\ \cp{ }\ +\ e^{-\frac{\pi\sqrt{-1}}{r}}\ \cp{ }.$

-\item \emph{Framing Relation:} \ $L \cup \cp{ }=(-e^{\frac{2\pi i}{r}}-e^{-\frac{2\pi i}{r}})\ L.$ \end{enumerate}
+\item \emph{Framing Relation:} \ $L \cup \cp{ }=(-e^{\frac{2\pi\sqrt{-1}}{r}}-e^{-\frac{2\pi\sqrt{-1}}{r}})\ L.$ \end{enumerate}

 There is a canonical isomorphism

 defined by sending the empty link to $1.$ The image $\langle L\rangle$ of a framed link $L$ is called the Kauffman bracket of $L.$

 Let $\mathrm K_r(A\times [0,1])$ be the skein module of the product of an annulus $A$ with a closed interval.
 For any link diagram $D$ in $\mathbb R^2$ with $k$ ordered components and $b_1, \dots, b_k\in \mathrm K_r(A\times [0,1]),$ let